 • J.F.
 Babadjian, Laboratoire Jacques-Louis Lions, UPMC/CNRS

-• B. Bourdin, Dept. of Mathematics, Lousiana State University, US
+• B. Bourdin, Dept. of Mathematics, Louisiana State University, US

-• M. Destrade, Nationa University of Galway, Irland
+• M. Destrade, National University of Galway, Ireland

 • G. Gauthier, FAST, Paris 11/UPMC/CNRS